craigdanj/react-demo-movie-app/README.md

+`A project to demonstrate how ReactJS, Redux, React Router, Immutable JS and Flow can play nicely with each other.`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>